Thejas027/casecrux/README.md

-# CaseCrux Legal PDF Summarizer
+# CaseCrux Legal Case Summarizer

 A modern web application for uploading, summarizing, and managing legal PDF documents.
 Built with React (frontend), Express/MongoDB (backend), and integrates with an LLM-powered summarization service.